-#6 - Opinion - ACT group position
+#6 - Reflection - ACT group position

-How does your group feel about this article?
+Reflection may be as an individual or a group.
+If you write as a group, note how you all feel about this article?
 Talk about it.
 Summarize the various feelings that each of your participants have here.
 Be opinionated.
 Hopefully, the information gained and dialogue exchanged will strengthen the resolve that you have for your own cause.
 You should be able to write three to five solid paragraphs on your take.
 You may pose the discourse in the first person, in which case your opinion is "I".
 You may speak for the group and define your opinion as "We".
 You may even separate out and define each individual take on the issue - identifying the person in the group and what each member thinks.
 Make sure that you provide depth to the opinion piece.